Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Introduction

-\end{itemize} Lastly, we provide a brief literature survey on the recent works for statistical inference for the {\rm}-type SGD algorithms. \cite{chen2020batchmeans} developed a batch-means estimator of the limiting covariance matrix $H^{-1} S H^{-1}$ in \eqref{eqpolyak}, which only uses the stochastic gradient information (i.e., without estimating any Hessian matrices). \cite{Zhu:21online} further extended the batch-means method in \cite{chen2020batchmeans} to a fully online covariance estimator. {\cite{lee2021fast} extended the results in \cite{polyak1992acceleration} to a functional central limit theorem and utilize it to propose a novel online inference procedure that allows for efficient implementation.} \cite{fang2017scalable} presented a perturbation-based resampling procedure for inference. \cite{su2018uncertainty} proposed a tree-structured inference scheme, which splits the SGD into several threads to construct confidence intervals. \cite{liang2019statistical} introduced a moment-adjusted method and its corresponding inference procedure. \cite{toulis2017asymptotic} considered the implicit SGD, and investigate the statistical inference problem under the variant. \cite{duchi2021asymptotic} studied the stochastic optimization problem with constraints and investigate its optimality properties. \cite{chao2019generalization} proposed a class of generalized regularized dual averaging (RDA) algorithms and make uncertainty quantification possible for online $\ell_1$-penalized problems. \cite{shi2020statistical} developed an online estimation procedure for high-dimensional statistical inference. \cite{chen2020statistical} studied statistical inference of online decision-making problems via SGD in a contextual bandit setting.
+\end{itemize} Lastly, we provide a brief literature survey on the recent works for statistical inference for the {\rm}-type SGD algorithms. \cite{chen2020batchmeans} developed a batch-means estimator of the limiting covariance matrix $H^{-1} S H^{-1}$ in \eqref{eqpolyak}, which only uses the stochastic gradient information (i.e., without estimating any Hessian matrices). \cite{Zhu:21online} further extended the batch-means method in \cite{chen2020batchmeans} to a fully online covariance estimator. {\cite{lee2021fast} extended the results in \cite{polyak1992acceleration} to a functional central limit theorem and utilized it to propose a novel online inference procedure that allows for efficient implementation, followed by \cite{lee2022fast,chen2023sgmm} for application to quantile regression and generalized method of moments.} \cite{fang2017scalable} presented a perturbation-based resampling procedure for inference. \cite{su2018uncertainty} proposed a tree-structured inference scheme, which splits the SGD into several threads to construct confidence intervals. \cite{liang2019statistical} introduced a moment-adjusted method and its corresponding inference procedure. \cite{toulis2017asymptotic} considered the implicit SGD, and investigate the statistical inference problem under the variant. \cite{duchi2021asymptotic} studied the stochastic optimization problem with constraints and investigate its optimality properties. \cite{chao2019generalization} proposed a class of generalized regularized dual averaging (RDA) algorithms and make uncertainty quantification possible for online $\ell_1$-penalized problems. \cite{shi2020statistical} developed an online estimation procedure for high-dimensional statistical inference. \cite{chen2020statistical} studied statistical inference of online decision-making problems via SGD in a contextual bandit setting.